Raspberry Pi 4 has been there for a few months

 My goal is to go further.
 I replaced my laptop with my Raspberry Pi 4 for a few days and I will now explain if you can really sell your computer and buy a Raspberry Pi 4 instead.

-Is a Raspberry Pi 4 really able to replace your desktop PC?
+Can a Raspberry Pi 4 replace your desktop PC?

 The Raspberry Pi 4 release was exciting for me, and all Raspberry Pi fans